freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/american-british-translator.english.md

     testString: ''
   - text: I can press the "Clear Input" button to remove all text from the text area and the <code>translated-sentence</code> <code>div</code>.
     testString: ''
-  - text: All 12 unit tests are complete and passing.
+  - text: All 20 unit tests are complete and passing.
+See <code>/tests/1_unit-tests.js</code> for the sentences you should write tests for.
     testString: ''
   - text: All 4 functional tests are complete and passing.
+See <code>/tests/2_functional-tests.js</code> for the functionality you should write tests for.
     testString: ''
 ```